-The practice had made reasonable adjustments, including an accessible toilet and surgery room, for patients with access requirements.
+The practice had made reasonable adjustments, including providing a hearing loop at reception for patients with a hearing impairment.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.

 Timely access to services